uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 Firstly, you will need to generate a pair of keys using the key generator interactive.
 You should *keep the private key secret*, and *publicly announce the public key* so that your friends can send you messages (e.g. put it on the whiteboard, or email it to some friends).
-Make sure you save your keys somewhere so you don’t forget them – a text file would be best.
+Make sure you save your keys somewhere so you don’t forget them &ndash; a text file would be best.

 {interactive slug="rsa-key-generator" type="in-page"}